NOT everyone is doing it!

 The “Talk.
 They Hear You.” campaign aims to accomplish the following:

 - Increase parents’ awareness of the prevalence and risk of underage drinking and substance use;

 - Equip parents with the knowledge, skills, and confidence to prevent underage drinking and substance use; and

 - Increase parents’ actions to prevent underage drinking and substance use.

 Compliance checks conducted by law enforcement agents can significantly reduce the likelihood of illegal alcohol sales to underage individuals.
 Our local law enforcement will be conducting ongoing alcohol compliance checks throughout our county.

 Community Events Toolkit

 Our Community Event Toolkit includes ID scanners, wristbands, signs and information on best practices to keep our community safe.
 The kit is available to check out to use at any local community events where alcohol is being served.
+The use of the toolkit helps to reduce the over-consumption of alcohol, as well as reduce the availability of alcohol to minors.
 Help keep our community events fun and safe for everyone!